-This objective and the 4 sub-objectives were assessed as delivered above expectations, including (i) a major milestone with the migration of the Core Data Centre in H1, perceived as a new reference in the market due to the superior quality of delivery (ii) tangible progress in the delivery of the migration of Italian equity and derivatives markets to Optiq®, including regulatory approvals and precise project milestones (iii) an acceleration of the Borsa Italiana synergies, with €34 million of run-rate annual synergies already delivered, (iv) disciplined M&A execution.
-This leads to an assessment and a payout of this scorecard criterion between target and maximum level, in line with detailed KPIs described below;
+This objective and the 4 sub-objectives were assessed as delivered above expectations, including (i) a major milestone with the delivery of phase 1 of the Euronext Clearing expansion plan, a new reference in the market (ii) delivery of the migration of Italian equity, ETFs, warrants and fixed income markets to Optiq®, (iii) an acceleration of the Borsa Italiana synergies, with €74 million of run-rate annual synergies already delivered, (iv) disciplined M&A execution.
+This leads to an assessment and a payout of this scorecard criterion between target and maximum level, in line with detailed KPIs described below.

-deploy the 2022 Group ESG roadmap and deliver a detailed carbon footprint reduction plan in the context of the "Fit for the 1.5-degree" ambition.
+Deploy the 2023 Group ESG roadmap and implement Euronext's carbon footprint reduction plan in the context of the "Fit for the 1.5-degree".
 This objective was assessed as delivered above expectations, with a detailed carbon footprint reduction developed in 2022 and demanding targets published and approved by SBTi in 2023 as planned, and a number of specific initiatives accelerating the Euronext ESG transformation.
 This leads to an assessment and a pay out of this scorecard criterion between target and maximum level, in line with detailed KPIs and milestones described below.